 Who are these reporting services and how do they work?

-With the best of these public services, you link to a store’s review page (click on TrustPilot for example), rate the store on a 1 to 5 star scale and write comments about your experience.
-Before your comments are published, you need to provide your e-mail and name during a sign-in process and then verify you are indeed for real by responding to the e-mail that comes to you.
+With the best of these public services, you link to a store’s review page typically after the service contacts you after you make a transaction, rate the store on a 1 to 5-star scale, and write comments about your experience.
+Before your comments are published, you need to provide your email and name during a sign-in process and then verify you are indeed for real by responding to the email that comes to you.
 The services aggregate and publish the opinion on their sites for anyone to see.